 Thu, November 15, 2018: 6:30pm — 9:00pm

-The Center Art Foundation is proud to present VineArts, an evening of local wine and local art benefitting Path with Art.
+VineArts, an evening of local wine and local art benefitting Path with Art.

 Savor your way through wine tastings and food pairings, vote on your favorite “mystery” wines from local wineries, and support the art community – all while surrounded by the beauty of Dale Chihuly’s art at Chihuly Garden and Glass.

-This year, VineArts benefits Path with Art, a transformative, local, nonprofit organization.
+For 2018, VineArts benefits Path with Art, a transformative, local, nonprofit organization.
 Their dedication to providing access to the arts for people recovering from homelessness, addiction, and other trauma offers a critical bridge to the community and a path to stability.
 A portion of proceeds from all sales will be donated through the Center Art Foundation, a subsidiary of the Seattle Foundation established to enhance the quality-of-life in our communities through support of the arts.

 This is a 21+ event – ID’s must be shown at the door for entrance for all ages.

 And the 2017 winner....

 Pepper Bridge Winery

 Hand-blown glass goblets will be available for purchase at the event, and are designed by the following local artists:

 Two Tone Studios - Boyd Sugiki and Lisa Zerkowitz- Two Tone Studios’ goblets will be available to purchase at VineArts for $200.

 Two Tone Studios creates contemporary designed hand blown glass objects with a nod to the past.
 Husband and wife team Boyd Sugiki and Lisa Zerkowitz handcraft each unique design.
 Inspired by mid-century designs and colors, the work they create blends clean simple lines with a fresh color palette to produce beautiful handmade objects that people can live with each day and enjoy fully.